woobi/woobi/README.md

 > You can add any keystone option to the proxy configuration.
 > If you want to use channel saving and do not want to use keystone, then attach a mongoose model to `Woobi.libs._mongo.ChannelConfig.model`
 ##### adapters Array of Objects
+> Adapters are used to convert your information into the required format for the UI.
+You can also uses adapters for non-ui use cases.
+> For local media a `media` adapter is needed.
+An example using mysql databases is included.
+> For live tv a `livetv` adapter is needed.
+An example using a mix of mysql databses and tcp connections is supplied.
 | option | type | info |
 | :--------------- | :------------ | :------------------ |
 | **name** | _String_ | Unique name for the adapter.
 Can be accessed at `Woobi.libs[name]`  |